-Patient is asked to make fist with thumb flexed across the palm within the fist.
-The examiner then causes ulnar deviation of the wrist which leads to stretch of tendons and causes sharp pain at the first dorsal compartment.
+The patient is asked to make a fist with thumb flexed across the palm within the fist.
+The examiner then causes ulnar deviation of the wrist which leads to a stretch of tendons and causes sharp pain at the first dorsal compartment.

 Radiographs are generally negative and are not necessary for diagnosis but should be obtained to rule out other conditions.
 Radiographs may be helpful in differentiating osteoarthritis at the thumb carpometacarpal joint or who is suffering from both conditions.